ReMon-MVEE/ReMon/eurosys2022-artifact/README.md

 ReMon and all benchmarks we provide can be set up by simply running the `bootstrap.sh` script.
 This script will:

-1. Download ReMon
+1. Bootstrap ReMon and its dependencies (this includes the LLVM used by ReMon that we also extended)
-2. Bootstrap ReMon and its dependencies (this includes the LLVM used by ReMon that we also extended)
+2. Set up the different IP-MON builds to be used with different benchmarks
 3. Download ReMon's custom glibc that we also extended
 4. Build glibc
 5. Download all benchmarks